ambimorph/subsymbol.org/posts/2026/06/09/orchard-free-bootstrap-window-for-ironwood.rst

 Real-World Example
 ------------------

+I wrote some code to search for examples and by creating a dict of dict origin trace.
 The following is a real, recent transaction on the Zcash mainnet that qualifies as Orchard-free (iff it has not since moved).
 Its ancestry traces back exclusively to coinbase outputs:
 15 separate coinbase transactions feed into it with no shielded intermediaries.